amineHorseman/images-web-crawler/readme.md

 This python package is intended to crawl various search engines (google, bing, yahoo, flikr) to collect large sets of images.

-The actual version include only Google Search Engine, through the official API.
+The actual version include only Google Search Engine and Flickr Search, throught the official APIs.

-More search engines will be added later (e.g: Bing, Yahoo and Flikr??)
+More search engines will be added later (e.g: Bing, Yahoo...)

 ## Dependencies
 Please make sure the following python packages are installed before using the program:
 *googleapiclient
+*flickrapi
 ```
 pip install --upgrade google-api-python-client
+pip install --upgrade flickrapi
 ```

 ## How to use?